7ihin/7ihin/README.md

 ## Introduce
- * I Enjoy hardware design and assembly.
+ * I enjoy hardware design and assembly.
  * I like thinking through the structure of code.
-I also enjoy troubleshooting and tackling problems head-on when they arise.
- * I’m a developer who enjoys reviewing the code inside functions and classes.
+ * I enjoy troubleshooting and tackling problems head-on when they arise.

 ## School
  * Gachon University Department of Future Automotive Engineering (2021.02 ~ )